Acupressure: The Complete Guide

 License types that would allow you to practice acupressure include chiropractic, physical therapy, and massage therapy, but some jurisdictions don’t require any license at all in order to practice energy medicine as long as you label it as such and don’t claim to be practicing a formal type of healthcare.

 In areas that do require licensure, a professional massage therapy license will usually be the quickest and cheapest license to acquire that would allow you to perform acupressure on patients for payment.

 If you want to sell acupressure treatments, you’ll have to look up the specific license requirements in your area.

-Getting Professional Treatment
+Chapter 8: Getting Professional Treatment